ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 Review diff>>
 {%- endhighlight -%}

-Again, Git will show us the staged files and we need to pick one of them to see the diff.
+Again, Git will show us the staged files, and we need to pick one of them to see the diff.
 Let's choose file number 1 in the "Review diff" dialog.

 {%- highlight diff -%}
 Review diff>> 1